- Digital Marketing

 It is also possible that they feel attracted to and switch to a competitor's product or service.
 Furthermore, if satisfaction with the product or service decreases, the tendency to look for other options during the next purchase increases, raising the likelihood of transitioning to a dormant state.

 The first step to effectively revitalizing dormant customers is to accurately identify them.
-By utilizing data analysis, you can clearly distinguish dormant customers based on their purchase history, activity, and the time elapsed since their last transaction.
+By utilizing data analysis, you can clearly distinguish dormant customers based on purchase history, activity, and the time elapsed since their last transaction.
 This analysis allows you to narrow down the target customer group for your approach.

 Recommended Articles: